digioz/digioznetportal/9.0/digioz.Portal.Web/Documentation/PaymentProviderConfigurationSteps.md

 **Symptom**: "Payment provider is not configured" (during payment)
 **Solution**:
 - Verify the provider name in config matches a registered provider exactly (case-insensitive)
-- Check that API credentials are set in appsettings.json
+- Check that API credentials are set in appsettings.json / environment
 - Verify the provider is registered in Program.cs
 - Check application logs for more details

 ### Payment Processing Fails
 **Symptom**: Payments are declined or failing
 **Solution**:
-- Verify API credentials in appsettings.json are correct
+- Verify API credentials in configuration are correct
 - Check the environment (test vs. production) matches your credentials
 - Verify IsTestMode setting in Program.cs matches your account type
 - Check card details format and validity